Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 Please note that one person can have multiple baskets.
 If you look at the data, you'll see that tshepo@umuzi.org has 4 baskets.
 Two have been delivered, one has been paid for (so he's awaiting delivery) and one is open (so he's setting up his next order).

-## Working with json files
+## Working with JSON files

 JSON is a lovely data format because it is easy for humans to read, and machines like it too.

-If you are working in **Python** then you can turn the json file into a data structure in your code by making use of the [json package](https://docs.python.org/3/library/json.html).
+If you are working in **Python** then you can turn the JSON file into a data structure in your code by making use of the [json package](https://docs.python.org/3/library/json.html).

 In JavaScript you can simply `require` a JSON file and then it'll get converted into the appropriate data-structure.

-In java you can turn the json file into data structure in your code by making use of [json for java](https://github.com/FasterXML/jackson), [here is a tutorial](https://www.baeldung.com/jackson-object-mapper-tutorial)
+In Java you can turn the JSON file into a data structure in your code by making use of [json for java](https://github.com/FasterXML/jackson), [here is a tutorial](https://www.baeldung.com/jackson-object-mapper-tutorial)

 ## Write some functionality

-### get baskets belonging to a single customer
+### Get baskets belonging to a single customer

 Write a function called `get customer baskets` that takes in two arguments: